 Islands he added to the list:

 Norfolk Island, Australia.
 Though similar in its subtropical landscape, Norfolk island lacks the biodiversity of Lord Howe due to its longer history of human occupation.
 Of course it is exactly that human heritage which makes Norfolk island such a fascinating destination.
 Originally settled by Polynesians, the island was rediscovered by Captain James Cook, and later became a British penal colony.
 (The prison recently earned World Heritage status.)
 Then in the 19th century, the island received a fresh injection of residents in the form of immigrants from Pitcairn island who had been relocated due to overpopulation on tiny Pitcairn.
 These newcomers were descendants of none other than the famous (or infamous depending on how you look it at) Bounty mutineers and their Tahitian lady-friends.
 Today, this tight knit community seems to verges on clannishness, boasting that the “Norfolk island phone book is the only one in the world listed by nicknames.”
-Other cultural peculiarities include the celebration of Thanksgiving due to the islands historical whaling connection to the U.S. (hey who wouldn’t want to appropriate such a joyously gluttonous holiday?) and an endangered language known as Norf’k, a “lilting” blend of Old English and Tahitian.
+Other cultural peculiarities include the celebration of Thanksgiving due to the islands historical whaling connection to the United States and an endangered language known as Norf’k, a “lilting” blend of Old English and Tahitian.

 St. Helena, British Overseas Territory.
 The word “archipelago” typically conjures up an image of clusters of little islands dappling a sea like spots on the rump of an appaloosa.
 Not so of the Tristan da Cunha, St. Helena, and Ascension island group.
 Not only is this archipelago the most remote in the world, lying some 1750 miles from the next nearest landmass, but its three main islands are staggered along the Mid-Atlantic Ridge at astonishing intervals.
 1510 miles of uninterrupted Atlantic ocean separate Tristan da Cunha from St. Helena, and Ascension lies even farther beyond that.

 Getting to St. Helena, Britain’s second oldest remaining colony, is no easy feat; visitors must embark on a 5 day sail from Cape Town.
 To date, ships are the only means of transport to and from the island.
-It was this extreme remoteness that attracted Napoleon Bonaparte’s persecutors, having failed to thoroughly exile him to Elba.
-This time proved successful.
-Napoleon never managed to escape from St. Helena until he was dead, buried, exhumed, and eventually transferred to his gold tipped resting place in Paris.
+It was this extreme remoteness which attracted Napoleon Bonaparte’s persecutors, having failed to thoroughly exile him to Elba.
+This second attempt proved successful.
+Napoleon never managed to escape from St. Helena until he was dead, buried, exhumed, and eventually transferred to his gold-tipped resting place in Paris.
 His original gravesite on St. Helena is one of the island’s top tourist attractions.

 Åland, Finland, image credit Telegraph.co.uk